a20351766/mchain1.2/docs/source/idemix.rst

 Cryptographic protocols underlying the Identity Mixer system
 ------------------------------------------------------------

-The Fabric Identity Mixer technology is built from a blind signature scheme that support multiple messages and efficient zero-knowledge proofs of possession of a signature.
+The Mchain Identity Mixer technology is built from a blind signature scheme that support multiple messages and efficient zero-knowledge proofs of possession of a signature.
 All cryptographic building blocks were published at the top conferences and journals and verified by the scientific community.